shgyg99/Speech_to_text/README.md

-# Speech-to-Text with Transformer Model
+# Speech-to-Text with Transformer Model🎙

 This repository contains a Speech-to-Text model trained on the **LJ Speech Dataset**.
 The model utilizes:
 - **CNN Feature Extractor** for extracting audio features.